bruceravel/demeter/documentation/Artemis/startup/main.rst

 The top two options are used to export the most recent plot to a PNG or PDF file.
 You will be prompted for a filename.

-The bottom two options tick on or off the “Plot after fit” buttons for each data set, which may be useful for a multiple data set fit.
+The bottom two options tick on or off the :guilabel:`Plot after fit` buttons for each data set, which may be useful for a multiple data set fit.

 :demeter:`artemis` can make plots in a style that resembles the famous